clowder-framework/clowder2/deployments/kubernetes/charts/README.md

-# Clowder 2
+# Clowder v2 Helm Charts

-This depends on some subcharts, make sure to have them installed if you plan on modifying the helm chart:
+Helm charts depend on some subcharts, make sure to have them installed if you plan on modifying the helm chart:

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami